-Figure 5.
-A t-tree of a sentence featuring a light verb construction $mit \ k \ disposici$ (lit.: to have at [one's] disposal) and a named entity (a product name) Asistent podnikatele (lit.: assistant of-businessman) that looks like a common phrase, except for the capital 'A'.
+Fig. 5 A t-tree of a sentence featuring a light verb construction mít k dispozici (lit.: to have at [one's] disposal) and a named entity (a product name) Asistent podnikatele (lit.: assistant of-businessman) that looks like a common phrase, except for the capital 'A'

-Currently (for the first stage of lexico-semantic annotation of PDT) SemLex contains only MWEs.
-Its base has been composed of MWEs extracted from Czech WordNet (Smrž, 2003), Eurovoc (Eurovoc, 2007) and Dictionary of Czech Phraseology and Idiomatics (Čermák et al., 1994).Currently there are over 30,000 MWEs in SemLex and more are being added during annotations.
+WordNet (Smrž 2003), Eurovoc (Eurovoc 2007) and Dictionary of Czech Phraseology and Idiomatics (Čermák et al. 1994).
+Currently there are over 30,000 MWEs in SemLex and more are being added during annotations.